-Bland, Dull & Boring Day in fact celebrates the unofficial joining together of three places - the area of Bland Shire in Australia, the village of Dull in Scotland and the town of Boring in Oregon in the US!
+Bland, Dull and Boring Day in fact celebrates the unofficial joining together of three places - the area of Bland Shire in Australia, the village of Dull in Scotland, and the town of Boring in Oregon, US!

-But Bland was then included too when the three places informally named themselves the League of Extraordinary Communities - making it Bland, Dull & Boring Day.
+Bland was included too when the three places informally named themselves the League of Extraordinary Communities - making it Bland, Dull & Boring Day.

 Will Ordinary in Virginia in the US be next to join this special group?
-Time will tell!
+Only time will tell!

-Many towns across the UK will be twinned with another town elsewhere in the world.
+Many towns across the UK are twinned with another town elsewhere in the world.
 Some might even be twinned with more than one.

-The idea of twinning towns - that means joining them together in a partnership - is to encourage tourism by helping people to experience new cultures and bring them closer to places elsewhere in the world.
+The idea of twinning towns and joining them together in a special partnership is to encourage tourism by helping people to experience new cultures and bring them closer to places elsewhere in the world.

-It started after World War II as a way to rebuild relationships between France, Germany and the UK.
+It started after World War Two as a way to rebuild relationships between France, Germany and the UK.

-How much do twin towns get involved with each other?
-That completely depends on the town.
+How much twin towns get involved with each other completely depends on the town.

-And in the 1990s, Nottingham asked Karlsruhe for advice with helping to builds its tram network, because the German town had such good trams.
+And in the 1990s, Nottingham asked Karlsruhe for advice with helping to build its tram network, because the German town had such good trams.
 Experts came from Germany to visit Nottingham and helped.